 Kota is renowned for its art and architecture.
-So if you happen to be in Kota, and interested in mansions, forts, monuments and museums, you are in luck.
+So if you happen to be in Kota, page and interested in mansions, look forts, monuments and museums, you are in luck.
 Doesn’t matter whether you are visiting the city or staying in a hostel or a PG, take some time out and explore the city.
 Its charm will have you falling in love.
 Here are a few places you could visit :

 Jag Mandir – Kansua Temple, Godavari Dham Temple and Jag Mandir are a few old religious places in Kota that are to be seen in order to grasp their beauty.
 These ancient temples are filled with intricate carvings and their architecture will have you mesmerised.